L3-iGrant/slate/source/index.html.md

 <h1 id="introduction-to-igrant-io-apis-permissions-and-consents">Permissions and consents</h1>

-Permission management enables people to manage and have an overview of data transactions and connections and to execute their legal rights (for example, as per the GDPR Articles for ).
+Permission management enables people to manage and have an overview of data transactions and connections and to execute their legal rights (for example, as per the GDPR Article 6 in the GDPR).
 Using iGrant.io services, organisations can manage consents from individuals throughout its lifecycle.
 It can be an active consenting where consent is given in real-time or passive consenting where consents can be given anytime.
 In either case, individuals can at any time use the service to re-evaluate their consents if the need arises.

 ## Get consents for a user